BrentSeidel/Pi-Mainframe/README.md

 ## PCBs
 Three printed circuit boards have been designed to eliminate some of the tedious soldering.
-Using the PCBs make assembly much easier and the resulting project much lesss of a mess of wires.
+Using the PCBs make assembly much easier and the resulting project much less of a mess of wires.

 ### IO Board PCB
 The I/O board PCB has been created and tested.
 The schematics and PCB